 A new nine-speed dual clutch automatic transmission is paired with a direct drive hybrid motor/generator.
 Power is stored in a lithium-ion battery mounted low in the chassis.
 This energy is channeled to the front wheels by a Twin Motor Unit (TMU).
 Powering each front wheel independently, it can induce yaw while cornering to provide incredible lateral grip.

-The new Acura is comprised of multiple materials, including aluminum, carbon fiber and ultra-high strength steel.
-In areas where extra safety is needed, Acura has implemented the high-strength steel, as to make it safer than ever before.
+The new supercar is comprised of multiple materials, including aluminum, carbon fiber and ultra-high strength steel.
+In areas where extra safety is needed, high-strength steel has implemented, as to make it safer than ever before.

 Grounding the new hybrid are ContiSportContact™ high-performance tires, with 245/35Z R19 in the front and 295/30Z R20 in the rear.
 These tires are fitted to 19×8.5 inch wheels in the front and 20×11 inch wheels in the rear.

-“Our commitment was to create an all-new NSX that is true to the heritage of a supercar that delivers a new driving experience, one where every part of the vehicle is respectful of the smartest part of the car, the driver,” said Mike Accavitti, senior vice president and general manager of the Acura division, in a press release introducing the car.
-The new NSX is comprised of multiple materials, including aluminum, carbon fiber and ultra-high strength steel.
+“Our an all-new sports car that is true to the heritage of a supercar that delivers a new driving experience, one where every part of the vehicle is respectful of the smartest part of the car, the driver,” said Mike Accavitti, senior vice president and general manager of the division, in a press release introducing the car.
+The new car is comprised of multiple materials, including aluminum, carbon fiber and ultra-high strength steel.
 Sharing almost no components with Acura’s other production models, this represents the culmination of countless engineering efforts and years of development.
 Being the halo car for one of the largest automakers is a tall order to fill.
 So in order to ensure quality, a dedicated production line at Honda’s Marysville, Ohio plant is ready to roll.